dbx834/nvc/content/writings/justice-in-auroville.md

 I must admit that I have not read or studied Mother’s and Sri Aurobindo’s work in any depth – although I also don’t think that my being born in AV and having lived here most of my life doesn’t count for nothing :-).
 I personally don’t see any contradiction between what I read here in your quotes and my understanding of RC.

-> _"In dealing with the criminal, the most advanced societies are no longer altogether satisfied with regarding him as a law-breaker to be punished, imprisoned, terrified, hanged or else tortured physically and morally, whether as a revenge for his revolt or as an example to others; there is a growing attempt to understand him, to make allowance for his heredity, environment and inner deficiencies and to change him from within rather than crush him from without."_ (The Human Cycle - Chapter V, True and False Subjectivism)
+> _"In dealing with the criminal, the most advanced societies are no longer altogether satisfied with regarding him as a law-breaker to be punished, imprisoned, terrified, hanged or else tortured physically and morally, whether as a revenge for his revolt or as an example to others; there is a growing attempt to understand him, to make allowance for his heredity, environment and inner deficiencies and to change him from within rather than crush him from without."_ (Sri Aurobindo, The Human Cycle, Chapter V, True and False Subjectivism)

 Exactly!
 In my understanding and experience, this is what RC is aiming at…